10 Best Pain Relief Creams, According to Doctors

 - Active ingredients: Menthol (1 percent), lidocaine (4 percent)

-- Application: Three to four times daily
+- Application: 3-4 times daily

 - Cold or hot relief: Both

-“Icy Hot’s particularly popular for backaches and arthritis-related pain, but it’s an all-purpose cream that you can use to relieve neck pain, knee pain, and everywhere in between,” says David Asselin, DPT, a physical therapist practicing in Grand Rapids, Michigan.
-The nongreasy formula doesn’t feel slick either.
+“Icy Hot's particularly popular for backaches and arthritis-related pain, but it's an all-purpose cream that you can use to relieve neck pain, knee pain and everywhere in between,” says David Asselin, DPT, a physical therapist practicing in Grand Rapids, Michigan.
+The non-greasy formula doesn't feel slick, either.

 Best Ointment